Raul Castro's reforms fail to end Cuba's chronic shortages

 Demand was being met for only 55 percent of bottled beer and 73 percent for canned beer, officials said.

-After the shortage dragged from February to March without explanation, Cuban brewer Bucanero S.A., a joint venture with the global beer company Anheuser-Busch InBev SA (ABI.BR), finally addressed it on Tuesday in the official daily, Granma, saying there were delays in the import of Czech malted barley.
+After the shortage dragged from February to March without explanation, Cuban brewer Bucanero S.A., a joint venture with the global beer company Anheuser-Busch InBev SA, finally addressed it on Tuesday in the official daily, Granma, saying there were delays in the import of Czech malted barley.

 The recent condom shortage was due not to a lack of product, officials said, but to a batch of condoms with the wrong expiration date stamped on the wrapper.
 An emergency order was placed, and teams went to work erasing the old date, November 2012, and stamping them anew with December 2014.
 Condom supply should stabilize in the second quarter, the official weekly Trabajadores said.